EnricoPittini/Barcodes-verification/README.md

 Set of images containing barcodes, on which the application can be tested.
 Also an excel file containing the true quality parameters of these images is present.
 This dataset has been provided by DATALOGIC.

 ### General overview
 Different kinds of barcodes are present.
 In addition, there are images in which the barcode is particularly rotated or scaled.
 There are also images in which the barcode has the bars which are horizontally aligned instead of vertically.
+Let's see some examples.
 <p align="center">
   <img width="300vw" src="./images/original_image_4.png">
   <img width="300vw" src="./images/original_image_16.png">